MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 ## Overall process for preparing 3D models

-Preparing CAD content for [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps involves two main steps:
+Preparing CAD content for [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps involves two steps:

 1.	[**Convert 3D models**](convert-models.md) from their original geometric definition into one that supports real-time rasterization.
 This converts the models from parametric geometry into polygonal geometry.